pokercamp/aipc-challenges/README.md

   a.
 Commit them within the submodule directory, then push.
 This will go to the branch `S24-challenge-[N]-[username]`` in your repo `[username]/pokercamp-engine`.
 The `init.sh` script should have already set this up as the default of `git push`.

   b.
 At the top level of the `pokercamp-engine` repo, add the changes (which should appear as `modified file: challenge-1`), commit, and push.
 This will go to the `S24-[username]` branch (or whatever other branch you've switched to) in your repo `[username]/aipc-challenges`.

+## Repo structure

+aipc-challenges will have a number of different games built on a common game engine; the core game engine is developed at pokercamp/engine.
+The core game engine is included as a [git submodule](https://www.atlassian.com/git/tutorials/git-submodule) for each separate game.
+Each game has a branch in the pokercamp/engine repo where game-specific logic has been added.

+The top-level repo contains a pointer to a certain repo and commit for each submodule (that is, each different challenge / game).

+The primary reason for this is because we may wish to push changes to the core engine (to all games), changes to a particular game (to all students), or you may wish to push your own changes.

 ## Building and running bots